435th Air Ground Operations Wing: Expeditionary status

 The 435 AW was converted to a provisional expeditionary wing, the 435th Air Expeditionary Wing, in February 2001, but was never activated as an expeditionary unit.
 It was returned to regular status in December 2003.

 Activation at Ramstein

 In January 2004, the wing was reactivated as the 435th Air Base Wing and assumed the overall host base support responsibilities at Ramstein Air Base, Germany as a non-flying unit.

-In mid 2009, the 435th Air Base Wing was redesignated the 435th Air Ground Operations Wing, the second wing of its kind in the USAF.
+In mid 2009, the 435th Air Base Wing was re-designated the 435th Air Ground Operations Wing, the second wing of its kind in the USAF.
 The 435th assumed mission areas previously performed by two 86th Airlift Wing units – the contingency response group and the air and space communications group – along with the 4th Air Support Operations Group at Heidelberg, Germany.
 The 431st Air Base Group was inactivated during an earlier ceremony.
 The remaining mission areas of the 435th (e.g., base support of Ramstein) were merged back into the 86th Airlift Wing.